 As you know, I got the amazing opportunity to travel to Switzerland a few months ago.
 One of the cities we had the honor of visiting was the adorable, alpine ski resort town of Zermatt.
+Not only is it adorable but Zermatt is mostly car-free which makes it quiet and friendly to the environment.
 Admittedly, there are SO many wonderful things to do and see in Zermatt, Switzerland!
 While I enjoyed everything we did, one activity really stood out above all others-paragliding with the Matterhorn with Fly Zermatt!

 Once we reached the runway area, it was time to get down to business!
 I got dressed in the wind suit and helmet Ronnie handed me while he unpacked our gear and parachute and got it all ready.
 We lined up behind Alan and Amanda and I was secretly glad she was going first.
 I’m a very visual person and I wanted to see how this show was supposed to go! 😉